-This Easy Greek Tortellini Salad with Smashed Feta Dressing is loaded with fresh veggies, briny olives, and tender cheese tortellini.
-Tossed in a tangy, smashed feta vinaigrette, it’s the perfect cold pasta salad for summer meals, potlucks, or make-ahead lunches.
+This Easy Greek Salad with Tortellini and Smashed Feta Dressing is loaded with fresh veggies, briny olives, and tender cheese tortellini.
+Tossed in a tangy, smashed feta vinaigrette, it's the perfect cold pasta salad for summer meals, potlucks, or make-ahead lunches.

 Why You'll Love this Greek Tortellini Salad: